Perfect Your Time Management Techniques

 This is What We Have Discussed in This Whitepaper So Far:

 - You are someone that wants to be less overwhelmed, more proactive, and finish what you start.

 - You know that you need to build your time management system and not just copy someone else’s.
 This is because you are an individual and so your time management system needs to be as individual as you are.

 - There are 4 types of time management Learners and those that build their system ‘slow and steady’ make the most progress.

 - Time management tips & tricks will only get you so far.
 The 20%.

-- You need to make a conscious decision about how much effort you are prepared to put in because change is hard.
+- You must consciously decide how much effort you’re willing to invest because change is hard.

 - Before you decide whether to take this challenge you need an excellent understanding of the 7 pieces at the core of a time management system.
 They are; #1 – Capturing, #2 – Listing, #3 – Emptying, #4 – Deleting, # 5- Storing, #6 – Scheduling, and #7 – Acting.